b-magic/SW_SVN/README.md

 # SW SVN - SVN Integration for SolidWorks
 ## Disclaimer
-This project is not endorsed by, directly affiliated with, maintained, authorized, or sponsored by SolidWorks or Dassault Systems.
+This project is not endorsed by, affiliated with, maintained, authorized, or sponsored by SolidWorks or Dassault Systems.
 All product and company names are the registered trademarks of their original owners.
 The use of any trade name or trademark is for identification and reference purposes only and does not imply any association with the trademark holder of their product brand.

 ## Getting Set up
 ### IDE